Computing Policies That Account For The Effects Of Human Agent Uncertainty During Execution In Markov Decision Processes: Experiments and Results

-To study the behavior of the algorithms in this gridworld setting, we focused on two parameters: (1) The discount factor $\gamma$, whose baseline value is 0.7; (2) A ``reward noise range" parameter (RNR) to add random rewards to each of the actions in the grid and whose default value is 1. $RNR=1$ would assign rewards to each action in the range $[-0.5,0.5]$, i.e., uniformly distributed about 0.
-We varied these parameters to see how SAPI compares with branch and bound.
+To see the performance of the algorithms, we focused on varying three parameters: (1) The discount factor $\gamma$, whose baseline value is 0.7; (2) the likelihood of random action whose default value is $\rho = 0.05$; (3) A ``reward noise range" parameter (RNR) to add random rewards to each of the actions in the grid and whose default value is 2; an $RNR=2$ would result in random additional rewards for each action in the range $[-1,1]$, i.e., uniformly distributed about 0.

+We chose to vary the discount factor since a larger discount factor couples the policy decisions more strongly (since the state value is affected by states further away).
+We also chose to add random rewards to each of the actions other than the goal state actions to make the search more challenging.
+Lastly, increased random action likelihood meant that states which had both high reward and high cost actions are less attractive than if there was no random action likelihood.

-Our code was implemented in python, using pybnb library for branch and bound and PyTorch and NumPy for matrix operations.
+Our code was implemented in python using ``pybnb" library for branch and bound, and PyTorch and NumPy for matrix operations.
 The experiments were run on a PC with Intel® Core™ i7-6700 CPU, running at 3.40GHz on Ubuntu 20.04 with 32 GB of memory.
-For each experiment, SAPI was run 30 times, and branch and bound were obviously only run once.